jappeace/jappeaceApplication/content/elmgl.md

-From here on there are two possible paths to continue, first one can try and completely understand what the shaders do and how they work, or one can just copy over the shader code from the javascript project and see if we can make that work.
+From here on there are two possible paths to continue, first one can try and completely understand what the shaders do and how they work, or one can just copy over the shader code from the Javascript project and see if we can make that work.
 Although
 [initial work](https://github.com/jappeace/elmgl-fire/commit/96f3dd293ad72f8b199d7958500f0f14ea2ed013)